zengelan/eks-workshop/content/070_conclusion/survey.md

-Your voice is important to us, so we ask you to complete the following survey on the SKO Cloud Workshop you attended:
+Your voice is important to us, so we ask you to complete the following survey on the SE Summit 2020 Cloud Workshop you attended: